About the HSGSA Volunteer Program

 - Alumni Networking – Provides students opportunity to engage with alumni, receive career advice and mentoring, and share experiences and opportunities.
 Includes speed-networking or similar aimed at connecting students with alumni in industry and academia.

-- Canadian Student Health Research Forum (Research Days) – Celebrates the best and current academic research across Canada.
-Enhances academic profile and scholarship, provides networking opportunities, promotes professional development, and supports engagement with top research trainees and Gairdner Laureates.
-Includes week-long student conference and symposium with various HSGSA-led activities, such as student tours, mixer, and banquet.
+- Manitoba Student Health Research Forum (Research Days) – Celebrates the best and current academic research of graduate students.
+Enhances academic profile and scholarship, provides networking opportunities, promotes professional development, and supports engagement with fellow researchers.
+Includes 3-days long student conference and symposium with various HSGSA-led activities, such as student networking event, registration booth, awards ceremony.

 Orientation will serve to inform volunteers about the details of the event, review general policies, outline procedures and tasks, and explain the volunteer management system.
 Specific training will include how volunteers should perform their tasks, how to handle emergencies and unexpected situations, what equipment is required/how to use it, and coaching with practical training.
 The goal of the orientation/training is to provide context and preparation for which volunteers can perform their work efficiently and exceptionally.
 Event-specific instructions and volunteer schedule will be provided in advance of one-day events.
 An orientation meeting will be provided in advance of multi-day events.
 If any training is required, they will be provided on-site on the day of the event.
 The orientation/training will be provided by the HSGSA Executive(s) co-ordinating the event.
 Training may also be provided on-site by experienced volunteers.
 For some opportunities, volunteers will be expected to attend meetings/sit on committees as part of their training/orientation process.